 The Border Gateway Protocol (BGP) allows setting up an inter-domain dynamic routing system that automatically updates routing tables of devices running BGP in case of network topology changes.

 BGP is an inter-autonomous system routing protocol based on the distance-vector algorithm.
 It is used to exchange routing information across the Internet and is the only protocol that is designed to deal with a network of the Internet's size and the only protocol that can deal well with having multiple connections to unrelated routing domains.

-Feature is not supported on SMIPS devices (hAP lite, hAP lite TC and hAP mini).
+The feature is not supported on SMIPS devices (hAP lite, hAP lite TC, and hAP mini).